franciszh/rickNMorty/README.md

 3. The profle edit page
   - Very similar to the signup form
   - The previously filled username and job title are decrypted and displayed in the form
-  - Update them will refresh the session with the new encrypted information
+  - Update them will refresh the session with the new encrypted information, an A11y friendly alert message will pop up when it succeeds
   - Remove either of the username and job title then submit the form will result in the removal of session, which navigates user to the signup form
 ![image](https://github.com/user-attachments/assets/02cc4f98-0a04-4745-a705-2b3b5fb07556)